 The Sunday Times said the heir to the British throne had been personally given three lots of cash by Sheikh Hamad bin Jassim bin Jaber Al Thani between 2011 and 2015.

-The Sunday Times said there was no suggestion the payments were illegal but anti-monarchy campaign group Republic said it had written to Britain’s Charity Commission to demand an investigation.
+The Sunday Times said there was no suggestion that the payments were illegal but anti-monarchy campaign group Republic said it had written to Britain’s Charity Commission to demand an investigation.

 In November Michael Fawcett, the right-hand man to Prince Charles for decades, stepped down from his role running one of the British royal’s main charities weeks after the Sunday Times said he had offered honours in return for donations.